aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

           l3leaf_interfaces: [ Ethernet6, Ethernet6 ]
 ```

-### Network Services Varialbes - VRFs/VLANs
+### Network Services Variables - VRFs/VLANs

-- The network services variables, provide an abstrated model to create L2 and L3 network services across the fabric.
+- The network services variables provide an abstracted model to create L2 and L3 network services across the fabric.
-- The network services, are grouped by tenants.
-The definition of a tenant, may vary between organizations.
+- The network services are grouped by tenants.
+The definition of a tenant may vary between organizations.
-  - e.g. Tenants can be organization or departments.
+  - e.g. Tenants can be organizations or departments.
 - The tenant shares a common vni range for mac vrf assignment.
 - The filtering model allows for granular deployment of network service to the fabric leveraging the tenant name and tags applied to the service definition.
-  - This allows for the re-use of SVIs and VLANs accross the fabric.
+  - This allows for the re-use of SVIs and VLANs across the fabric.

 **Variables and Options:**